-Consolidated net sales for the fiscal year ended November 30, 2019 increased by \$119,567 or less than 1%, to \$32,491,597 as compared to net sales of \$32,372,030 for the fiscal year ended November 30, 2018.
-We attribute the increase to an increase in business with new customers as well as additional business with existing customers.
-Net sales for the fiscal years ended November 30, 2019 and November 30, 2018 reflect \$1,285,664 and \$645,308, respectively of tariff costs that the Company was able to pass on to its customers.
+Consolidated net sales for the fiscal year ended November 30, 2020 decreased by \$774,935 or less than 2.4%, to \$31,716,662 as compared to net sales of \$32,491,597 for the fiscal year ended November 30, 2019.
+We attribute the decrease to a decrease in business with new customers as well as a decrease in business with existing customers.
+We can also attribute the decline in sales for the fiscal year ended November 30, 2020 to the impact of the virus in China, This has had an impact on the Company's sales in that we did not receive enough inventory from our suppliers to cover customer orders as well as the fact that our customers were not getting enough inventory from their other suppliers to complete their manufacturing and put some of our orders on hold.
+We can also attribute the decrease to a decrease in tariff sales.
+Net sales for the fiscal years ended November 30, 2020 and November 30, 2019 reflect \$1,013,042 and \$1,285,664, respectively of tariff costs that the Company was able to pass on to its customers.

-Our gross profit for the fiscal year ended November 30, 2019 increased by \$964,951 to \$9,248,149, or 11.6%, as compared to \$8,283,198 for the fiscal year ended November 30, 2018.
-Gross margin as a percentage of net sales increased to 28.5% for the fiscal year ended November 30, 2019 compared to 25.6% for the fiscal year ended November 30, 2018.
-The increase can be attributed to a small increase in sales volume as well as certain products being sold at a higher profit margin.
+Our gross profit for the fiscal year ended November 30, 2020 decreased by \$494,008 to \$8,754,141, or 5.3%, as compared to \$9,248,149 for the fiscal year ended November 30, 2019.
+Gross margin as a percentage of net sales decreased to 27.6% for the fiscal year ended November 30, 2020 compared to 28.5% for the fiscal year ended November 30, 2019.
+The decrease can be attributed to the decrease in sales volume as well as certain products being sold at a lower profit margin.
 Our industry will continue to receive pressure from customers for price reductions.
 Some of them further demand periodic price reductions on a quarterly or semi-annual basis, as opposed to annual fixed pricing.
 We work with electronic manufacturing service subcontractor customers who manufacture products for other customers who do not have their own manufacturing operations.
 At times we are not able to recover these price reductions from our suppliers.
 The Company has agreements with these subcontractor customers to provide periodic cost reductions through rebates in the amount of 5%.
 These reductions only affect future shipments of our products, and do not affect existing orders.
 These reductions can have a negative impact on our profit margins since they reduce the amount of commissions we can earn.
 Even though this rebate can impact the Company's gross profit margin, these subcontractor customers represent very significant potential growth for the Company, because they can help the Company become an approved supplier at the customers they manufacture for, and they purchase our components for these customers.
 We believe it would be very difficult for the Company to achieve business at these customers without the help of these subcontractor customers.
-During Fiscal 2019, the Company was impacted by tariff costs on certain products imported from China, which went into effect as of July 6, 2018.
+During Fiscal 2020, the Company was impacted by tariff costs on certain products imported from China, which went into effect as of July 6, 2018.
 The Company has been able to pass along a portion of these costs to its customers.
 The Company is also moving some customer deliveries directly to Hong Kong in order to mitigate some of these costs.
-In the first half of 2020, the Company expects the effects of the tariffs to be similar to 2019.
+In the first half of 2021, the Company expects the effects of the tariffs to be similar to 2020.